9 Processing

 This chapter demonstrates methods for several data processing steps – normalization, feature selection, and dimensionality reduction – that are required before downstream analysis methods can be applied.

 We use methods from the scater (McCarthy et al. 2017) and scran (Lun, McCarthy, and Marioni 2016) packages, which were originally developed for scRNA-seq data, with the (simplified) assumption that these methods can be applied to spot-based ST data by treating spots as equivalent to cells.
-In addition, we demonstrate alternative spatially-aware methods.
+In addition, we discuss alternative spatially-aware methods, and provide links to later parts of the book where these methods are described in more detail.

 9.1.2 Dependencies

-Here, we import a 10x Genomics Visium dataset that will be used in several of the following chapters.
-This dataset has previously been preprocessed using data preprocessing procedures with tools outside R and saved in SpatialExperiment format, and is available for download from the STexampleData package.
+Here, we load a 10x Genomics Visium dataset that will also be used in several of the following chapters.
+This dataset has previously been preprocessed using tools outside R and saved in SpatialExperiment format, and is available for download from the STexampleData package.

-This dataset consists of one sample (Visium capture area) from one donor, consisting of postmortem human brain tissue from the dorsolateral prefrontal cortex (DLPFC) brain region, measured with the 10x Genomics Visium platform.
+This dataset consists of one sample (Visium capture area) of postmortem human brain tissue from the dorsolateral prefrontal cortex (DLPFC) brain region, measured with the 10x Genomics Visium platform.
 The dataset is described in Maynard et al. (2021).

 Code